 There are so many different variations.
 Check out this article of 22 mug cakes that can be made in the microwave for some inspiration.
 The recipes are not vegan, but this article is a great source for ideas to veganize.

-The ingredient list for this vegan snickerdoodle mug cake is super short and you’ve probably got all of the ingredients at home!
+The ingredient list for this recipe is super short and you’ve probably got all of the ingredients at home!
 Perfect for those sudden dessert cravings, right?
 Haha!

-The preparation of this vegan mug cake couldn’t be much easier.
+The preparation couldn’t be much easier.
 All you need to do is follow three easy steps.
-Then you’ve got a delicious vegan snickerdoodle cake in under 5 minutes.
-Yaaaay!
+Melt the vegan butter, combine everything in a mug, and microwave it.
+Easy, peasy!

-STEP 3: Sprinkle some more sugar and cinnamon on top and microwave the vegan mug cake for one and a half minutes.
+3. Step: Sprinkle some more sugar and cinnamon on top and microwave the vegan mug cake for one and a half minutes at 800W.

 Recipe Notes: